avigloz/resume-latex/README.md

 # resume-latex
-My resume written in LaTeX
+My resume written in LaTeX.

+Feel free to use this as a resume template.
+See LICENSE file for more information.

+Any attributions can be sufficiently left as comments in the LaTex source code.